-Existing Proposed Explanation required by this Act to be prescribed and generally for carrying out the purposes of this Act.
-19 "prescribed".
-These details will be enacted in regulations to be made by the PMC.
-PART VI ENFORCEMENT Offences Related to Voting None PART VI ENFORCEMENT Offences Voters lists and voters information 116.1 A person is guilty of an offence if he or she: (a) contravenes subsection 11(2); or (b) fails to comply with any direction of the Chief Electoral Office relating to the use of voters lists or voters information.
+Existing Proposed Explanation (e) a declaration of ineligibility to hold any elected or appointed office in the Métis Nation - Saskatchewan for a period of up to 10 years from the date the offence was committed; (f) any other consequence that may be authorized by this Act. none Voters lists and voters information 116.1 A person is guilty of an offence if the person: (a) contravenes subsection 11(2); or (b) fails to comply with any direction of the Chief Electoral Officer relating to the use of voters lists or voters information.
 Misuse of the voters list or information is made an offence.
 Voter offences 125.
-(1) A person is guilty of an offence if he or she (a) registers, votes or attempts to vote at an election knowing that he or she is not entitled to vote in the election; Voter offences 117 A person is guilty of an offence if he or she: (a) votes or attempts to vote at an election knowing that he or she is not entitled to vote in the election; Reference to applying to register to vote is removed.
+(1) A person is guilty of an offence if he or she (a) registers, votes or attempts to vote at an election knowing that he or she is not entitled to vote in the election; Voter offences 117 A person is guilty of an offence if the person: (a) votes or attempts to vote at an election knowing that they are not entitled to vote in the election; Reference to applying to register to vote is removed.